wireseo/tp/docs/UserGuide.md

  full set of features.
  Please refer to the logging in segment below to complete your log in.

-1. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
+1. Type the command in the command box and press Enter to execute it.
+E.g. typing help and pressing Enter will open the help window.
    Some example commands you can try:
    * `view -s:  Lists all students. `
    * `view -s John Doe: Lists information about a student named John Doe.`